briantotheyanyan/Web-Explorer/README.md

 Press W to Jump, A to move left, D to move right and S to fall through platforms.

-The Team and their current assingment:
+The Team:

-Team Leader: Shan Shi
+Shan Shi : a455898334@gmail.com
+Eli Nass : eliftw@gmail.com
+Brian Yan : byan4695@gmail.com
+Brian Zhang: bzhang1670@gmail.com